 With 39 competitors to beat, 4 miles 2 ½ furlongs to run and 30 fences to jump it’s no under-statement to say that your chosen horse needs to be on top form to win the Grand National.

-Form can be a fleeting quality when it comes to horses, but I can apply some very reliable statistics to sharpen a trends-based shortlist.
+Form can be a fleeting quality when it comes to horses, but I can apply some very reliable statistics to point us in the right direction.

-I’ve analysed the season form of all Grand National runners from 2013-2017 in a couple of ways to establish what trends are the most predictive.
+I’ve analysed the season form of all Grand National runners from 2013-2018 in a couple of ways to establish which trends to use.